grafana/scenes/docusaurus/docs/visualizations.md

 interface Props extends PanelProps<CustomVizOptions> {}
 ```

-Then you can define the react component that renders your custom PanelPlugin.
+Then you can define the react component that renders your custom `PanelPlugin`.

 ```ts
 export function CustomVizPanel(props: Props) {